EssentialGG/Elementa/docs/migration.md

 ## Window

-A couple things have changed with the `Window` class.
+A couple of things have changed with the `Window` class.

 For one, you no longer need to call `mouseDrag` on your Window instance, mouse dragging is handled internally by Elementa now to provide higher quality drag animations.